 Part of the success of Roc Nation has been in acquiring these kind of corporate partnerships which has helped to solidify the brand as a major player.
 These deals have also played significant roles in legitimizing the artists who Roc Nation has pushed.
 Among the artists that have benefited from signing to Roc Nation, this long list includes J. Cole, Jaden Smith, Rita Ora, Rihanna, T.I., Vic Mensa, Demi Lovato, DJ Khaled, and Nick Jonas.
 It has even allowed Jay-Z himself to find unique ways to distribute his own material, such as including the release of Magna Carta Holy Grail (2013) as a free digital download to any Samsung customer.
 As a business person and an artist, Roc Nation has continued to legitimize Jay-Z as someone who knows what he’s doing in these spaces.

-Roc Nation has also not been shy about seeking out talent, going so far as to open five offices in New York City, Nashville, Austin, TX, Los Angeles; and London, UK – all cities who are not only players in the music industry but in the entertainment industry as a whole.
+The brand and record label has also not been shy about seeking out talent, going so far as to open five offices in New York City, Nashville, Austin, TX, Los Angeles; and London, UK – all cities who are not only players in the music industry but in the entertainment industry as a whole.
 Being based out of these meccas of media, it provides Roc Nation with plenty of opportunities to seek and develop artists.

 For example, Roc Nation Sports became the label’s sports management division and has sought to represent players in basketball, baseball, hockey, and football.
 Then, there’s a co-partnership with Three Six Zero Group called ‘Three Six Zero Entertainment’ which focuses on clients in film and TV.
 Then, in March 2017, Roc Nation formed a division it called ‘Arrive’ which is set to make investments on start-up companies.